 - Volume is the number of vehicles observed at a point or a section over a period of time.

 - Density is the number of vehicles that occupies a section at any point in time.
 For example, a road section having a volume of 1,000 vehicles per hour with an average speed of 50 km/hour will have a density of 20 vehicles/km.

 3. Economic Performance Indicators

-The relationship between transport systems and their economic impacts becomes clear when looking at restructuring patterns which carriers and firms are undergoing.
-Structural mutations, best illustrated by the popularity of just in time practices, are fueled by two opposing yet effective forces: carriers seek to achieve economies of scale while having to conform to an increasingly customized demand.
+The relationship between transport systems and their economic impacts becomes clear when looking at restructuring patterns that carriers and firms are undergoing.
+Structural mutations, best illustrated by the popularity of just-in-time practices, are fueled by two opposing yet effective forces: carriers seek to achieve economies of scale while having to conform to an increasingly customized demand.

 Factor substitution is a commonly adopted path in order to reduce costs of production and reach greater efficiency.
 Containerization by substituting labor for capital and technology is a good illustration of the phenomenon.
 The most common measures of factor substitution are: